 1. Aloe Vera

 What would I do without my Aloe?
-Apart from the fact that if we get sunburnt and I need my aloe gel or I want to yell out in a loud cockney accent "ALLO VERA!" whilst looking at the door and make my kids look around for someone entering the room (I'm really going to hate the day they stop finding me hilarious!), it is such a wondrous plant to heal that gut mucosa of ours.
+Apart from the fact that if we get sunburnt and I need my aloe gel or I want to yell out in a loud Cockney accent "ALLO VERA!" whilst looking at the door and make my kids look around for someone entering the room (I'm really going to hate the day they stop finding me hilarious!),

-It has a soothing and healing action on all parts of the body it comes in contact with so it can even be made into a poultice and applied topically (same as the Aloe gel).
-It helps with diarrhea, constipation (as it is a very gentle acting fibre), heartburn, and all inflammation of the gut lining.
+It has a soothing and healing action on all parts of the body it comes in contact with, so it can even be made into a poultice and applied topically (same as the aloe gel).
+It helps with Diarrhoea, constipation (as it is a very gentle acting fibre), heartburn, and all inflammation of the gut lining.

-This is another herb that needs it's own blog as it's pytochemicals have been shown to help with everything from alzheimers disease to cancer but again, I will stick with how it helps our gut.
+This is another herb that needs it's own blog as it's phytochemicals have been shown to help with everything from Alzheimer's disease to cancer but again, I will stick with how it helps our gut.
 The main phytochemical or plant compound of this herb that has shown these amazing health benefits is curcumin which is a powerful anti-inflammatory.

-This anti-inflammatory action is directly seen on the mucous membrane lining so any inflammatory bowel disease like ulcerative colitis, Irritable bowel or Chron's disease, will benefit greatly from the regular consumption of this herb (as well as keep you from ageing but I digress, I get a bit excited about turmeric).
+This anti-inflammatory action is directly seen on the mucous membrane lining so any inflammatory bowel disease like ulcerative colitis, irritable bowel or Crohn's disease, will benefit greatly from the regular consumption of this herb (as well as keep you from ageing but I digress, I get a bit excited about turmeric).

 Curcumin has also been used to assist with weight control and digestion as it stimulates the gallbladder and produces bile.
 Because bile helps digest fat, experts believe this improves digestion and may help control weight.
 Studies have found it helps with indigestion and reducing symptoms of bloating and gas.